Strategic Brand Foundation Case Study | Security Specialists New Zealand

 Challenge: Founder-led marketing, piecemeal collateral, reactive advertising buys.

-Strategic Outcome: A unified brand strategy, built upon the company’s business plan, enabling a marketing consultant to execute with clarity and confidence.
+Strategic Outcome: A unified brand strategy, built upon the company’s business plan, providing a strategic blueprint that allowed a marketing consultant to bypass the discovery phase and move immediately to execution.

 Methodology: Marty Neumeier’s Brand Gap + Zag Frameworks.